Healing the Heart – Mind with Rose Medicine

 • After the extraction process, some people strain the petals out by gently warming the honey in a pot of hot water (or double boiler) and straining it into a clean jar (be sure to squeeze out every drop!).
 I prefer to keep the petals in the honey and eat them as I go.

 Rose Water – A cooling and refreshing way to use rose on the face and skin.
-Below you’ll find the quick and easy method of making rose water.
-To make a proper hydrosol takes more equipment and time, but I think you’ll still love the precious scented rose water from this method.
+I’ve included the quick, easy method for making rose water below.
+Making a proper hydrosol takes more equipment and time, but I think you’ll still love the precious scented rose water from this method.

 • Strain and store in the fridge.
 With this method, your rose water will last a couple of weeks.

-• Use on your face for a quick cool me down spritz, or in your bath.
+• Use on your face for a quick cool-down spritz, or in your bath.

 Rose Vinegar – A wonderful addition to salads (and you can use it on bug bites too)